Brisbane residents are signing a petition to bring FOGO to Brisbane.

 “Great idea, would love to have the opportunity.
 I Feel like Australia’s ability to recycle/reuse correctly is looked down upon because we don’t have the opportunity to do it well,” another commented.

-Right now Brisbane City Council has committed to a small pilot study of FOGO in Brisbane, but the Labor opposition wants to see a full FOGO service – launching an online petition.
+The Labor opposition wants to see a full FOGO service in Brisbane – launching an online petition.

 “Reusing and recycling waste creates three times as many jobs as putting it into